-Now, let's take a look at the simplest performance profiling workflow.
-For example, you have some application which does or does not have performance issues.
-So, all you want is to evaluate its performance, that is find out what methods take the most time.
+Let's go through the simplest performance profiling workflow.
+For example, you have an application which does or does not have performance issues.
+All you want is to evaluate its performance, that is find out what functions take the most time.

 Step 1.
 Running dotTrace

-There are two ways to start profiling your application: you can either launch dotTrace as a standalone tool or from Visual Studio, or as a command-line tool (not a subject of this tutorial).
+There are several ways to start profiling your application: you can launch dotTrace as a standalone tool, from Visual Studio, or as a command-line tool (not a subject of this tutorial).